“The team. Where do I start! Such a great bunch…”

 Teo moved to the farm from his Romanian home six years ago, and does an absolutely brilliant job managing the Cues herd.
 He and his wife Gina also keep honey bees, so try some of their honey if you can, wonderful flavour.
 Teo is ably assisted by Andy, a recent addition to the team, who also helps with the younger cattle and beef enterprises.
 Zac is our apprentice, and helps with calf rearing, occasional pig duties, and with whatever else needs doing.

-Dai Wilson with my daughter Sophie (they are getting wed this summer) has 600 ewes, both at Eastbrook and on our neighbour Rob Selbourne’s farm.
-He also has a small flock of hens to keep the pub and Chop House supplied.
+Dai Wilson with my daughter Sophie has 600 ewes, both at Eastbrook and on our neighbour Rob Selbourne’s farm.
+He also has a small flock of hens to keep the pub.
 With 3 sheepdogs and a couple of horses, the two of them have a lot on their plates…especially as Sophie is studying to be a vet, so is away much of the time at Nottingham Uni.

 Organic Farm & Food